-A new employee, newly retired person, retiree and/or dependent that was diagnosed or treated during the six (6) months prior to the effective date of this policy will not have coverage for those conditions for the first twelve (12) months.
-This twelve (12) month pre-existing period will be reduced on a month-by-month basis for any "qualifying prior coverage", such as another employer's health insurance plan, Medicare or Medicaid.
-However, an employee, retiree, or dependent that has not had coverage during the previous twelve (12) months, or has had a break in coverage of more than sixty-three (63) consecutive days between the prior coverage and enrollment in this Plan, will be subject to the twelve (12) month exclusion.
+A new employee, newly retired person, retiree and/or dependent that was diagnosed or treated during the six months prior to the effective date of this policy will not have coverage for those conditions for the first 12 months.
+This 12 month pre-existing period will be reduced on a month-bymonth basis for any "qualifying prior" coverage", such as another employer's health insurance plan, Medicare or Medicaid.
+However, an employee, retiree, or dependent who has not had coverage during the previous 12 months, or has had a break in coverage of more than 63 consecutive days between the prior coverage and enrollment in this Plan, will be subject to the 12 month exclusion.